 You trust your doctor with your life and health.
-For expecting mothers, that trust also extends to the future and well-being of their unborn baby.
-Women trust doctors to make decisions that are in their best interest, as well as in the interest of their child.
+For expecting mothers, that trust also extends to the future and well-being of their unborn babies.
+Women trust doctors to make decisions that are in their best interest, as well as in the interest of their children.
 Unfortunately, despite legal requirements and oaths to the contrary, doctors may put their own needs and desires above their patients’ well-being.

 A common way this occurs in labor is when doctors decide to speed up the labor and delivery process for no reason.
 Unnecessary medical interventions are one of the reasons the United States has the worst maternal mortality rate of any developed country.

 Women in labor are more likely to die in the United States than in many developed countries.
 Being your own advocate is important.

 Make sure that medical intervention is actually necessary

 Unless you are a doctor, chances are you won’t truly understand the medical necessity of various procedures.
 However, you can educate yourself and your birthing partner about common interventions utilized in pregnancy, as well as common pregnancy complications.

 Knowing that information empowers you to advocate for yourself.
 If you become incapacitated during labor, that information also empowers your birthing partner to advocate on your behalf.

 Examples of common interventions performed without true medical necessity include cesarean section, the administration of drugs to speed up labor, and the use of forceps in delivery.
 Each of these procedures carries serious risks to the mother and the unborn child.

 The more doctors intervene, the greater the risk to mother and baby